-- 1. The "Base salary" in the table above includes the amount paid in the fiscal year ended March 2024.
-"Performance-linked monetary compensation" includes the amount of short-term incentive compensation with the fiscal year ended March 2024 as the evaluation period and "Non-monetary compensation" includes the amount of long-term incentive compensation with the fiscal year ended March 2024 as a part of the evaluation period (subsequent grant-type restricted stock compensation and performance-based stock compensation), both of which are to be recorded as expenses in the fiscal year ended March 2024. - 2.
-Stefan Kaufmann, Jose Ignacio Abia Buenache, Frank Drewalowski, Andre Heribert Roggan, Gabriela Castillo Kaynor and Pierre Albert Boisier have employment contracts with overseas subsidiaries and the "Base salary" amount in the above table includes various allowances and welfare benefits provided under such employment contracts for them.
+1. The "Base salary" in the table above includes the amount paid in the fiscal year ended March 2025.
+"Performance-linked monetary compensation" includes the amount of short-term incentive compensation with the fiscal year ended March 2025 as the evaluation period, and "Non-monetary compensation" includes the amount of long-term incentive compensation with the

-- 3. Stefan Kaufmann, Frank Drewalowski and Andre Heribert Roggan are Executive Officers of Olympus Corporation having office for execution in Japan and their principle place of residence is Japan, while belonging to an overseas subsidiary.
-We make the necessary adjustments to ensure that their tax burden for income taxes is consistent with that of the residents of the belonging country.
-The amount of taxes, etc. incurred in connection with such treatment is also included in the amount shown under "Base salary" in the table above.
-In addition, in case of Stefan Kaufmann and Andre Heribert Roggan, unsettled taxes that are temporarily incurred in the relevant country and for which a refund is to be requested (Stefan Kaufmann: 99 million yen, Andre Heribert Roggan: 99 million yen) are not included in the compensation of the table above. - (3) Short-term incentive compensation, for which the evaluation period was the fiscal year ended March 2024 (FY2024-STI)
+- 2. Frank Drewalowski, Andre Heribert Roggan, Gabriela Castillo Kaynor, Boris Shkolnik, John Manfred de Csepel, Neil Boyden Tanner and Stefan Kaufmann had employment agreements with overseas subsidiaries and the "Base salary" amount in the above table includes various allowances and welfare benefits provided under such employment contracts for them. - 3.
+Frank Drewalowski, Andre Heribert Roggan and Stefan Kaufmann served as Executive Officers of Olympus Corporation having office for execution in Japan and their principal place of residence in Japan, while belonging to an overseas subsidiary.
+We make the necessary adjustments to ensure that their tax burden for income taxes is consistent with that of the residents of the home country.
+The amount of taxes, etc. incurred in connection with such treatment is also included in the amount shown under "Base salary" in the table above. - 4.
+Base salary for Stefan Kaufmann reflects adjustment of accruals due to resignation in October 2024.
+The amount of non-monetary compensation for Jose Ignacio Abia Buenache is the amount to be recorded as expense in the fiscal year ended March 2025, which is a shortfall amount to the accrual recorded in the fiscal year ended March 2024. - (3) Performance-linked compensations evaluation index, calculation method, and evaluation results

+<<Short-term incentive compensation, for which the evaluation period was the fiscal year ended March 2025 (FY2025-STI)>>